rae-annthomas/Project-Admin-Dashboard/README.md

 # Project-Admin-Dashboard
-This is a project focused on the practice of CSS layout
+This is a project focused on the practice of CSS grid and flex layout.
+It is not responsive.